Abd-Alfatah/Collision_avoidance_system/README.md

 - Discussing different controlling techniques and algorithms.
 - Seamless integration of Advanced Driver Assistance Systems (ADAS).
 - Extensive simulation experiments conducted primarily within the MATLAB/Simulink environment to validate the feasibility and effectiveness of the emergency collision avoidance system.
-- Using the system designed in MATLAB and validate in a Real Time simulation (RTL) environment.
+- Using the system designed in MATLAB and validating it in a Real-Time simulation (RTL) environment using CarMaker software.

 Eventually, the goal of this thesis is to advance the field of autonomous vehicle safety protocols and open the door to safer and more efficient transportation in a society that is becoming more and more automated.